JohnFawkes/Coreutils-Advcpmv-For-Android-Build-Script/README.md

 ## Notes

-There will be build errors at the end but it doesn't effect the cp or mv binaries so they can be safely ignored
+There will be build errors at the end but it doesn't effect the cp or mv binaries so they can be safely ignored You can modify it to build all of coreutils - just remove the --enable-install-program=cp,mv flag from configure and change the for loop at the bottom to read the modules file instead